lkwdwrd/generator-vvv/README.md

 For more details, including how to set up an existing project, [there is a more in-depth version of this guide.](docs/creating-a-project.md)

 ## Receiving a vvv.json file
-@todo shorten

 If you've been lucky enough to be given a vvv.json file for a project, you're in good shape — and just a few minutes away from a development environment.

 ### Step 1: Create a Folder
-Create an empty folder in Vagrant's `www` directory to house the project.
+1. Create an empty folder in Vagrant's `www` directory to house the project.

-Put the vvv.json file you got inside that empty folder.
+1. Put the vvv.json file you got inside that empty folder.

-Put a copy of the database (.sql or .sql.gz) into the folder with the JSON file.
+1. Put a copy of the database (.sql or .sql.gz) into the folder with the JSON file.

-<small>_note:_ It's possible that you won't need a database.
-You can check the vvv.json file for a line that specifies a remote database URL.
-If specified, you can skip this step.</small>
+_Note:_ It's possible that you won't need a database.
+Check vvv.json file for a line that specifies a remote database URL.
+If specified, you can skip this step.

 ### Step 2: Run generator-vvv
-Be sure you have internet access, and run:
+Be sure you have internet access and run:
 ````
 $ yo vvv:bootstrap
 ````
 The generator uses the JSON file to bootstrap several scripts, clone theme and plugin repositories, and ultimately end up with a development environment.

+You may now navigate to the development environment domain.
+It's "URL" in vvv.json.
+If you don't have Vagrant's autohostupdater plugin installed, you'll need to enter the domain in your hosts file.

 # Documentation
 * [Creating a sharable project](docs/creating-a-project.md)